derekm28/react-capstone/README.md

-HEAAT (High Expectations At All Times) is a shallow clone of Stock X. Built with React, Express, Node.Js and PostgreSQL.
+HEAAT (High Expectations At All Times) is a tennis shoe release date app.
+Built with React, Express, Node.Js and PostgreSQL.

 Site: https://heaat.herokuapp.com/